 The macOS operating system typically does a better job of repairing itself than the Windows one does (although Windows has caught up a little in recent years).
 That said, software corruption is still very much a possibility.

 When the computer loads, you’ll see a list of options.
 Start with Disk Utility, which will scan your Mac’s internal drives for problems.
 It will also attempt to fix any issues it encounters, which might get your computer working properly again.

-If your boot-up problems started after a recent hardware or software change, then you may be able to fix them by returning to an earlier version of your software: From the Recovery Mode screen, try restoring from a Time Machine backup.
+If your boot-up problems started after a recent hardware or software change, you may be able to fix them by returning to an earlier version of your software: From the Recovery Mode screen, try restoring from a Time Machine backup.
 Alternatively, a stripped-down version of the operating system could still work.
 For this method, you’ll need to use macOS Safe Mode.

 If you can get into macOS via Safe Mode, a normal restart might fix your problem.
 If not, try uninstalling any non-essential applications or devices—particularly anything you set up around the time your startup problems began.

 If you’re still having issues, you might need a full reinstall.
 Go back to the Recovery Mode screen and choose Reinstall macOS.
 This will completely restore your machine’s software back to its factory state, so only do this if you’ve backed up all your important data.
 Like the equivalent Windows process, a reinstall should fix most software problems.

-What if all these attempts fail?
-Even in that case, your precious data may still be safe (unless the primary cause of your startup troubles is a damaged hard drive).
+Even if all these attempts fail, your precious data may still be safe (unless the primary cause of your startup troubles is a damaged hard drive).
 Of course, in an ideal world, you won’t need to retrieve that data, because you’ve already backed up all your files.
-However, if you don’t have available backups, then you’ll want to pull your data from your hard drive.
+However, if you don’t have available backups, you’ll want to pull your data from your hard drive.